 Toby also serves on the Board of Advisors of FDD’s Center on Economic and Financial Power (CEFP).
 Her research focus includes tracking Iran’s global threat network and identifying points of leverage to counter Iran’s malign activities.
 She has written extensively on Iran’s role in the 1994 bombing of the AMIA Jewish community center in Buenos Aires, Argentina, a case whose investigation and subsequent developments continue to be important for policymakers and law enforcement.

 Toby works closely with domestic and international reporters, columnists, and editors.
 She has been widely published, including in The New York Times, Wall Street Journal, The Hill, RealClearWorld, RealClearDefense, Arab News, Moneylaundering.com, JTA, Business Insider, Forbes, The National Interest, Huffington Post, and quoted in numerous other publications.

 Toby previously served as spokesperson and director of media relations for a leading foreign policy organization for 14 years and director of a press association for 12 subsequent years.
-She has conducted media training for Fortune 500 executives, and continues to serve as president of The Dershowitz Group, a public affairs and strategic communications firm.
+Before joining FDD full time, she was founder and president of The Dershowitz Group, a public affairs and strategic communications firm.

 Toby spent a year of academic study in Cairo, Egypt, and is conversational in Arabic, Hebrew, and Spanish.